youngboy-hwan/youngboy-hwan.github.io/_pages/about.md

 # 🔥 News
 - *2025.09*: &nbsp;🎉 One paper is accepted by IEEE IOTJ
-- *2025.03*: &nbsp; I join WoongLab as a M.S. student at Dongguk University.
+- *2025.03*: &nbsp;I join WoongLab as a M.S. student at Dongguk University.

 # 📝 Publications